 This workshop will provide students an introduction to statistical analysis mainly focusing on descriptive statistics.
 For descriptive statistics, the data is initially described and summarised using graphs and statistical quantities (e.g. frequencies, percentages, mean, median, bar charts).This workshop will explore the differences between independent and dependent variables and different data types, and consider which descriptive statistics would be most appropriate for each data types.
 These steps are essential before carrying out any statistical tests.

 Once the descriptive statistics is reported, an analysis of the data set can be carried out.
 Depending on your research question and type of data collected or gathered, there are various statistical tests to choose from.
 This workshop will cover techniques to help you choose the right statistical test to analyse your data and draw conclusions from.
 It will also explain what a p-value is, how this can be reported in relation to your research question(s).
-Note this workshop will not deal with interpreting and reporting finding for that please see workshop on Reporting your statistical analysis.
+Note this workshop will not deal with interpreting and reporting finding for that please see workshop on Reporting and Interpreting Statistical Analyses.

 SPSS is a software package used to conduct statistical analysis.
 This workshop will give an introduction on how to get started with SPSS.
 We will further explore different ways of describing the data using SPSS (e.g. frequencies, percentages, mean, standard deviation and charts).This is an essential part of data analysis as it can provide a better understanding of the data before analysis is carried out.
 This workshop is aimed at beginners level assuming there is no prior knowledge on the use of SPSS.